COVID-19 updates from Orillia Soldiers’ Memorial Hospital

 Public Health will contact you to inform you of the result and provide any other necessary information if you test positive.

 If I am tested, how long will it take to get the results?

 This will vary depending on the number of tests being performed.
-Patients will be advised to remain at home in self-isolation pending the results of their test.
-Regardless of the result you must self-isolate at home.
+Symptomatic Patients will be advised to remain at home in self-isolation pending the results of their test.

 It is important to note that not all patients who go to the Assessment Centre will be tested.
 Patients will be assessed by a nurse who will make the clinical determination if a test is required based on ministry of health criteria.